 6. How Purple Helps You Manage It

-Purple is designed to help rep payees manage SSI funds with clarity, compliance, and confidence.
+Purple is designed to help representative payees manage SSI funds with clarity, compliance, and confidence.

 With Purple, you can: